-The Biostatistics Unit provides support in the field of statistics to all the Units of the Gertner Institute and some external groups.
-Such support includes collaboration and consultation in the planning and analysis of epidemiological studies and clinical trials.
-General training in the field of statistics is also provided for Institute staff.
+The Unit provides support in the field of statistics to all the Units of the Gertner Institute, to the Ministry of Health, and to other external groups.
+This support includes collaboration and consultation in the planning and analysis of epidemiological studies and clinical trials.
 In addition, the Biostatistics Unit is engaged in independent biostatistical methodological research and in programming of statistical algorithms.

-The Unit's staff, which includes professional statisticians with postgraduate degrees, work in collaboration with researchers from other Units, such as the Cancer Epidemiology Unit, the Woman and Child Health Unit, the Cardiovascular Epidemiology Unit and the Trauma Unit.
-Through its involvement, the Biostatistics team promotes many important projects using advanced statistical methods such as CART and ordered logistic regression.
+The Unit's staff, which includes professional statisticians with postgraduate degrees, works in collaboration with researchers from other units at Gertner, such as the Cardiovascular Epidemiology Unit, the Woman and Child Health Unit, the Cancer Epidemiology Unit and the Trauma Unit.

 Current collaborative projects include: clinical trials in the management of patients COPD and Asthma, cancer risk among patients with diabetes, monitoring of new outbreaks of poliomyelitis, clinical trials of stem cell transplant for hematological cancers, diagnosis of diseases of the eye, lung cancer risk biomarkers, and S.aureus infection in newborns and during the first year of life.